herrmoody/c4lmetrics/new-metrics.md

 How *much* they used it does not matter, what matters is that they used it at all.

 If you don't use EZProxy then any data cleaning that gets you to this stage will set you up for what's next.

+([ezPAARSE](https://github.com/ezpaarse-project/ezpaarse) is a related project that may also be of interest.
+It is described as "an open-source software that can ingest your (proxy) log files and show how users access subscribed electronic resources.
+It filters, extracts and enriches the consultation events that were spotted and produces a CSV file following COUNTER codes of practice.")

 # Defining the metrics